serztle/timeq/README.md

 ## Multi Consumer

 `timeq` supports a `Fork()` operation that splits the consuming end of a queue in two halves.
 You can then consume from each of the halves individually, without modifying the state of the other one.
-This is probably best explained by my beautiful (sic!) handwriting:
+It's even possible to fork a fork again, resulting  in a consumer hierarchy.
+This is probably best explained by this diagram:

 ![Fork](docs/fork.png)